MicroEJ/docs/ApplicationDeveloperGuide/UI/MicroVG/avdLoader.rst

 The library only supports a subset of the `Vector Drawable specification <https://developer.android.com/reference/android/graphics/drawable/VectorDrawable>`_.

 The AVD Loader is designed to load AVDs at runtime on embedded devices.
-It minimizes Managed heap usage and CPU time for XML parsing, Path creation, and adds little code to the final executable.
+It minimizes Managed Heap usage and CPU time for XML parsing, Path creation, and adds little code to the final executable.
 The format is intentionally limited to reduce processing time and complexity while ensuring good performance, knowing that the :ref:`pre-processing step <section.avdloader.convert>` can convert any AVD into the compatible format.

 Note that this limitation on the Android Vector Drawable format does not apply to AVDs loaded as :ref:`raw vector images <vectorimage_overview>`.